olets/ScreenshotFrames/README.md

 <small>Android and Chrome are trademarks of Google Inc.
 Dell is a trademark of Dell Inc.
-iPad Air, iPhone, Mac, MacBook, OS X, and Safari are registered trademarks of Apple, Inc.
+iPad, iPad Air, iPhone, Mac, MacBook, OS X, and Safari are registered trademarks of Apple, Inc.
 Firefox is a registered trademark of the Mozilla Foundation.</small>